-- 20. Notwithstanding the above, Freestyle BC or the Independent Third Party may determine that an alleged incident is of such seriousness as to warrant the imposition of a Provisional Suspension of a Respondent pending completion of an investigation, assessment and/or investigation by the OSIC, criminal process, the hearing, or a decision of the External Discipline Panel. - 21.
+- 20. Notwithstanding the above, Freestyle BC or the Independent Third Party may determine that an alleged incident is of such seriousness as to warrant the imposition of a Provisional Suspension of a Respondent pending completion of an investigation, assessment and/or investigation by the OSIC, criminal process, the hearing, or a decision of the External Discipline Panel.
+For the avoidance of doubt, Freestyle BC or the Independent Third Party may impose additional interim measures or a Provisional Suspension in addition to any measures imposed by the DSO through the Abuse-Free Sport process. - 21.
 Any Respondent against whom a Provisional Suspension or interim measure is imposed may make a request to the Independent Third Party or External Discipline Panel (if appointed) to have the Provisional Suspension or interim measure lifted.
 In such circumstances, Freestyle BC shall be provided with an opportunity to make submissions, orally or in writing, regarding the Respondent's request to have their Provisional Suspension lifted.
 Provisional Suspensions or interim measures shall only be lifted in circumstances where the Respondent establishes that it would be manifestly unfair to maintain the Provisional Suspension or interim measures against them. - 22.
 Any decision not to lift a Provisional Suspension or interim measure shall not be subject to appeal.